Zuellni/ComfyUI-Custom-Nodes/README.md

 ### Multi Resize
 Similar to `LatentUpscale` but takes `scale` instead of width/height.
 Works with images and latents.
 ## DeepFloyd Nodes
 A poor man's implementation of [IF](https://huggingface.co/docs/diffusers/api/pipelines/if).
 All the stages with text encoder unloading enabled currently <ins>require more than 8GB of VRAM</ins>.
 13GB should be enough to run without unloading the text encoder.
+12GB isn't.
 ### IF Encode
 Encodes positive/negative prompts for use with `IF Stage I` and `IF Stage II`.
 Higher `batch_size` results in more images. <ins>Requires more than 8GB of VRAM</ins>, as well as [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) to load with 8-bit precision.
 CPU offloading currently doesn't seem to work.
 Setting `unload` to `True` removes the model from memory after it's finished.
 Prompts can be reused without having to reload it.
 ### IF Stage I
-Takes the prompt embeds from text encoder, as well as `seed`, `steps, and `cfg`, and returns `64x64px` images which can be used with `IF Stage II` or other nodes.
+Takes the prompt embeds from `IF Encode`, as well as `seed`, `steps, and `cfg`, and returns `64x64px` images which can be used with `IF Stage II` or other nodes.
 ### IF Stage II
 As above, but also takes `Stage I` or other images.
 Returns `256x256px` images which can be used with `IF Stage III` or other nodes such as upscalers or samplers.
 Images larger than `64x64px` will still result in `256x256px` output.
 ### IF Stage III